Medellin, Colombia

 January 31, 2023 by Cassandra Johnson

-Status: Translating Mexican documents and now being in Mexico (next trip, leaving this city of Merida for Oaxaca) and noting that the next document to be translated is from Oaxaca.
+Status: Translating Mexican documents and currently in Mexico (next trip, leaving Merida, Mexico for Oaxaca, Mexico) and noting that the next document to be translated is from Oaxaca.

 It’s hard not to feel I am where I should be when past experiences and fantasizing about seeing more of the world are now mixing again.
 Still I can’t say it’s all fun and games, being the life I want it to be is definitely still to come between working nomadically and feeling comfortable and secure all the time.
 It ebbs and flows.
 I note the current reality as a beautiful struggle.